maryam-choudhury/CS-330-Let-Us-Learn-CPP/functions_a_deeper_understanding/common_func_qs.md

 </p>

 ## Is C++ pass-by-reference or pass-by-value?
 <p> Without any frills, C++ is pass-by-value, meaning that a copy of the argument is what is passed to the function.
-Because of this, modifying the
-parameter within that same function does not affect the original value.
-However, C++ also supports pass-by-reference, where a reference to the argument is passed to the function so modifying it (now technically a parameter as it is inside a function) changes the original value.
-Faithful repository issues will again have a cheeky advantage, as we covered this topic in the last section (path: main>Data Types and Naming Conventions>mutability_and_operator_compatability (see the question "At what point are identifier...").
+Because of this, modifying the parameter within that same function does not affect the original value.
+However, C++ also supports pass-by-reference, where a reference to the argument is passed to the function, so modifying it (now technically a parameter as it is inside a function) changes the original value.
+Faithful repository readers will again have a cheeky advantage, as we covered this topic in the last section (path: main>Data Types and Naming Conventions>mutability_and_operator_compatability (see the question "At what point are identifier...").
 To get everyone on the same page, here is a TLDR: You can access memory locations by using the & operator.
-Once you access that adress, there are a couple of clever ways to modify the program's original data.</p>
+Once you access that address, there are a couple of clever ways to modify the program's original data.</p>

 ```cpp
 void increment(int &x) { //accessing the address of x